Vrané nad Vltavou

 Vrané nad Vltavou is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 2,700 inhabitants.

+Etymology

+The initial name of the village was Vraný (i.e. 'black' in old Czech).
+The name was derived either from the personal name Vraný or from a name of a forest that was called Vraný les ('black forest').

 Geography

 Vrané nad Vltavou is located about 8 km south of Prague.
 It lies in the Prague Plateau.
 The highest point is the hill Chlumík with an elevation of 348 m.
 The municipality is situated on the right bank of the Vltava River.

 History

 The first written mention of Vrané nad Vltavou (until the 19th century known as Vraný) and Skochovice (originally a separate village, today an integral part of Vrané nad Vltavou) is in the founding deed of the Břevnov Monastery from 993.
 Both villages were purchased by the Zbraslav Monastery in 1407.
 The Veitmile family bought the villages in the second half of the 15th century, but their properties were confiscated after the Battle of White Mountain, and Zbraslav Monastery acquired the two villages again.
 In 1785, the monastery was abolished and the villages were managed by a religious fund until the establishment of an independent municipality.